Meet the young talents behind the next-generation design studios transforming Toronto into a design capital

 1 MSDS Studio

 MSDS first caught our attention back in 2011 with their design for King Street West ping pong club Spin.
-Since then, the young studio has picked up fresh talent.
+Since then, the young design firm has picked up fresh talent.
 Frequent collaborator Jonathan Sabine – whose metal lights were a fixture of early MSDS project A-OK, a former Queen Street West noodle bar – recently joined Jessica Nakanishi as a partner.
 (He replaces founding member Emil Teleki.)
 One thing that hasn’t changed – the studio’s momentum.
 After collaborating with Umbra design director Matt Carr on the Dufferin Grove home he shares with Drake General Store co-director Joyce Lo, MSDS designed a set of planters for Umbra Shift in 2014.
 More gorgeous furniture designs followed: The firm showcased heavenly pendant lights at last January’s IDS, and unveiled a Scandinavian-inspired daybed and credenza at the Stockholm Furniture Fair a few weeks later.
 They’re shown here in their newest interiors project: the downtown Toronto offices of e-commerce business Shopify.

 2 Benjamin Dillenburger